massalabs/massa-docs/web3-dev/decentralized-web.rst

 Automatically
 ---------------

-Using Thyra web-interface, you will be able to create your DNS smart contract as well as to import your website in one and only actions.
+Thyra web-interface allows you to create a DNS smart-contract, import a website file, and deploy it to blockchain in just a few clicks.

 Go to this page and follow UI instructions: [http://my.massa/thyra/websiteCreator/index.html](http://my.massa/thyra/websiteCreator/index.html).